josegherran/quantum-price-inference/docs/IMPROVEMENT_PLAN.md

 ## Executive Summary

-`quantum-price-inference` is a well-structured simulation system with a clean 4-block architecture, a clear separation between the core library and its two delivery interfaces (REST API and Jupyter Notebook), and a solid foundation of unit tests.
-The codebase follows its own conventions consistently and is easy to reason about.
+`quantum-price-inference` is a well-structured simulation system with a clean 4-block architecture, clear separation between the core library and its three delivery interfaces (REST API, Jupyter, marimo), and a solid foundation of 90 tests.
+Waves 1 (security/correctness), 2 (observability/ performance), and 3.1 (Docker + Compose + Grafana) are complete.
+The system is now safe to expose beyond localhost, fully observable, and deployable as a container with a pre-built Grafana dashboard.

-The gaps are not architectural — they are operational.
-The system has no input validation beyond Pydantic's type checks, no rate limiting, no request-level observability, no caching for expensive quantum simulations, no container packaging, and no CI pipeline.
-The quantum endpoint also has a hard dependency on `qiskit-finance` that is not surfaced clearly at startup, and the `composer.py` module violates the import-safety rule by importing `qiskit` at module level.
+The remaining gaps fall into four themes:

+1. **Automation** (Wave 3): No CI pipeline, no environment-based config, no async job pattern, no mypy enforcement — the system requires manual process for every quality gate.
+2. **API feature completeness** (Wave 4): Both route handlers hardcode `NormalUncertaintyModel + LinearPayoff`, silently ignoring `LogNormalUncertaintyModel` and `ThresholdPayoff` that already exist in the library.
+The classical CI level is hardcoded at 95 % while the quantum endpoint exposes a configurable `alpha`.
+There is no API versioning.
+3. **Production hardening** (Wave 5): No authentication, in-process LRU caches fragment across workers when `QPI_WORKERS > 1`, no Qiskit 3.0 migration path, no Kubernetes manifests.
+4. **Qiskit 3.0 migration** (Wave 5): `LinearAmplitudeFunction`, `BlueprintCircuit`,
+   `GroverOperator`, and `MCXGate` are deprecated in Qiskit 2.x and will be removed in 3.0.
+   The migration window is closing.

-This plan organises improvements into three waves ordered by business value relative to implementation effort.
-Wave 1 addresses correctness and security gaps that affect any production deployment.
-Wave 2 adds the observability and performance improvements that make the system operable at scale.
-Wave 3 covers portability, scalability, and long-term maintainability.
+This plan extends the original three waves with two additional waves (4 and 5) ordered by business value relative to implementation effort.

 ---